RE at Orchard School

 As a Muslim School, we have a duty and responsibility to educate children in the understanding of the Islamic faith and its values.
 This is developed through our daily acts of worship, assemblies, direct teaching in the classroom and the daily pattern of school life.

 The school had a Section 48 Inspection which looks at the provision of religious education at the school.
 Alhamdulillah, this was graded as ‘outstanding in all areas’.
-Please see report attached below:
+Please see report on our inspection page: